Logo

 Group: '('^ Alternations ')'^;

 The AST type for the symbol Group will then only contain a member for the non-terminal Alternations.
-The parentheses are ignored.
+The parentheses are left out.

 Assigning user types to grammar symbols